learning-zone/nodejs-basics/README.md

 The cluster module supports two methods of distributing incoming connections.

-* The first one (and the default one on all platforms except Windows), is the round-robin approach, where the master process listens on a port, accepts new connections and distributes them across the workers in a round-robin fashion, with some built-in smarts to avoid overloading a worker process.
+* The first one (and the default one on all platforms except Windows), is the round-robin approach, where the primary process listens on a port, accepts new connections and distributes them across the workers in a round-robin fashion, with some built-in smarts to avoid overloading a worker process.

-* The second approach is where the master process creates the listen socket and sends it to interested workers.
+* The second approach is where the primary process creates the listen socket and sends it to interested workers.
 The workers then accept incoming connections directly.

 **Example:**